cpoohee/MLPluginTemplate/readme.md

 - augmentations done on training/testing data only produces models that predicts the original wav,
   - the resulting audio is almost a copy of input.
   - might need a new loss function to penalise exact copy. even then, the audio could be phased flip, eg cossimloss == 1 or -1
+- realisation that for any useful effects to be used, training from scratch is not practical for this competition.
+  - current machine is not capable to run experiments in time.
+  - need to find pre-trained models, fine-tune and adapt to other potential useful plugins.
 # Brief description of Source code folder and scripts
 - download_data.py -> downloads dataset into data/raw, then pick the audio and place into data/interim
 - process_data.py -> use the audio from data/interim, process the audio into 1 sec blocks, cuts silences and place into data/processed